zb8787/Product-Design/Twitter NLP Project/README.md

 `Sentence 19 has a sentiment score of 0.20000000298023224`\
 `Overall Sentiment: score of 0.0 with magnitude of 6.5`\

-Use the `trends_closest(lat,long)` method to determine locations with trending hashtags and their WOEID.
+In twitter_api_demo2_without_keys.ipynb, use the `trends_closest(lat,long)` method to determine locations with trending hashtags and their WOEID.
 Use `trends_place(woe_id)` method to determine the hashtags trending at a location specified by its WOEID.
 Use the hashtags obtained via this method to perform sentiment analysis as desired.
 ## MVP
 A sentiment analysis tool for trending twitter hashtags.
 Scalable to the API limits for tweet scraping.
 Modular, can apply any of the twitter methods in the demo script.
 ## User Stories